MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/content-pipeline/walkthrough.md

 ---
-title: "Using the MonoGame PipelineTool"
+title: "Using the MonoGame Pipeline Tool"
 description: "The MonoGame Pipeline Tool is used to create and manage MonoGame content projects.
-The files in content projects are processed by the Monogame Pipeline tool and outputted as .xnb files for use in CocosSharp and MonoGame applications." ms.prod: xamarin ms.assetid: CACFBF5F-BBD4-4D46-8DDA-1F46466725FD
+The files in content projects are processed by the MonoGame Pipeline tool and outputted as .xnb files for use in CocosSharp and MonoGame applications." ms.prod: xamarin ms.assetid: CACFBF5F-BBD4-4D46-8DDA-1F46466725FD
 author: charlespetzold